 - You give us an exclusive, lifetime publication license to your article, including republication rights in other media.

 - Once published, your article cannot be reproduced in any other medium, in printed, electronic or other means, without our explicit authorization.
+You can, however, link to it from anywhere any way you like and as often as desired (social media, website, e-mail, etc.)

 If you would like to work with us (and not for us) in the next edition of the magazine, whoever you are, just fill the form below: